-When CO2 is used in essential oil extraction, will add CO2 in a chamber that includes plant material and use the exact amounts of pressure and temperature needed for CO2 to reach its supercritical state, we called this CO2 gas a supercritical CO2 fluid, its gas properties allow it to effuse through all plant matter, while its liquid properties allow it to extract compounds efficiently.
+When CO2 is used in essential oil extraction, will add CO2 in a chamber of a supercritical CO2 extraction machine that includes plant material and uses the exact amounts of pressure and temperature needed for CO2 to reach its supercritical state, we called this CO2 gas a supercritical CO2 fluid, its gas properties allow it to effuse through all plant matter, while its liquid properties allow it to extract compounds efficiently.

-While it requires qualified personnel and there are higher costs associated with the equipment needed for supercritical CO2 extraction, it is by far the most efficient and quickest method to extract CBD.
+While it requires qualified personnel and there are higher costs associated with the equipment needed for supercritical CO2 extraction, it is by far the most efficient and quickest method to cold extract CBD.
 It is also environmentally friendly due to the limited amount of emissions, and safer than extractions that use certain solvents as CO2 is “generally regarded as safe”.

 Four pros of CO2 extraction over the steam distillation

-CO2 extraction of Essential Oils usually happens at a lower temperature than in the case of Steam Distillation, so many of the active constituents don’t die, and they remain at the same temperature.
+- CO2 extraction of Essential Oils usually happens at a lower temperature than in the case of Steam Distillation, so many of the active constituents don’t die, and they remain at the same temperature.
 The supercritical CO2 extraction process operates at temperatures between 95 to 100 degrees F whereas steam distillation operates at temperatures between 140 to 212 degrees F.

-The CO2 extraction process might produce higher-quality oils that have not been altered by the application of high heat, unlike the steam distillation process.
+- The CO2 extraction process might produce higher-quality oils that have not been altered by the application of high heat, unlike the steam distillation process.
 In CO2 extraction, none of the constituents of the oil are damaged by heat.

-CO2 extracts are usually thicker than their essential oil counterparts and often give off more of the aroma of the natural herb, spice, or plant than a distilled essential oil.
+- CO2 extracts are usually thicker than their essential oil counterparts and often give off more of the aroma of the natural herb, spice, or plant than a distilled essential oil.

-Co2 extracts are said to be more useful for purposes when more of the constituents of the raw material is needed in the extract and like in the flavor industry etc.
+- Co2 extracts are said to be more useful for purposes when more of the constituents of the raw material is needed in the extract and like in the flavor industry etc.

 Four cons of CO2 extraction less the steam distillation